Strategies for Educational Improvement Summer Conference

 Teaching & Learning for College & Career Readiness

-This year's Summer Strategies Conference will be hosted by the KU School of Education, in partnership with the Kansas State Department of Education.
-The official conference theme is centered on teaching & learning in a technological world.
-Topics in general will cover flipped classrooms and technology use in the classroom.
+This year's Strategies for Educational Improvement Conference will be hosted by the KU School of Education, in partnership with the Kansas State Department of Education.
+The official conference theme is centered on teaching & learning for college and career readiness.
+View the 2016 Conference Agenda (pdf).

 Conference Date & Location

-Join us on Friday, June 5, 2015 at the University of Kansas in Lawrence, Kansas.
-This full-day event will be held at the Kansas Union on campus.
+Join us on Friday, June 3, 2016 at the University of Kansas in Lawrence, Kansas.
+This full-day event will be held at the Kansas Union (pdf) on campus.
+Information on parking and directions through campus can be viewed here (pdf).
 More information to be provided to registered participants.

-Individuals and organizations who are interested in serving as a sponsor or exhibitor of the event are encouraged to contact Sherrie Saathoff at email@example.com or 785-864-4297.
+Individuals and organizations who are interested in serving as a sponsor or exhibitor of the event are encouraged to complete our online registration form.